Supervised multiway factorization: Model Estimation

 \subsection{EM algorithm}

-For our implementation of the modified EM algorithm, the random factors $\U$ are considered missing data to be imputed by their expected value at each iteration.
-For this purpose it is useful to consider the joint log-likelihood of $\XX$ and $\U$:
+For our implementation of the modified EM algorithm, the latent random variables $\U$ are updated via their conditional moments at each iteration.
+For this purpose, it is useful to consider the joint log-likelihood of $\XX$ and $\U$:

 where

 and

 Moreover, the conditional log-likelihood (\ref{eqCondLike}) can be expressed in terms of the matrices $\X^{(1)}$ and $\Vmat$ used in Section~\ref{likelihood}: